Health Library

 • Follow your doctor's advice about what problems to watch for, such as shortness of breath or other signs of complications.

 Be sure to keep all follow-up appointments with your doctor.
 If you have complications or the illness gets worse, you may need further treatment.
-This could include medicines or a procedure to relieve the fluid and pressure around your heart (pericardiocentesis).
+This could include medicines.
+If there is any fluid buildup around the heart, it may be drained.

 Credits